JoseDeniz/IS_WebServer/README.md

 # IS_WebServer

-   RESTService implementation made in the Systems Engineering subject using [Spark](http://sparkjava.com/)
+   RESTService implementation made with @Azoga in the Systems Engineering subject using [Spark](http://sparkjava.com/)

 ## Heroku

    The app is deployed in [Heroku](https://www.heroku.com/).
-You can try it [here](https://is-webserver.herokuapp.com/hello)
+You can try it [here](https://is-webserver.herokuapp.com)

 ## Routes: